Home » NavIC Navigation System

 • Satellite constellation: GPS requires 24 Satellites to be operational and has around 31 satellites in orbit.
 All of these are Geosynchronous Satellites.
 On the other hand, NavIC has 3 Geostationary satellites and 4 geosynchronous satellites, and these satellites are situated in much higher orbit (signal is less prone to obstructions).

-• Accuracy: NavIC satellites use dual frequency bands (L5-band and S-band), which is why the system is relatively more accurate than GPS (that uses a single band and makes compensation for error due to signal deterioration by the atmosphere).
+• Accuracy: NavIC satellites use dual frequency bands (L5-band and S-band), which is why the system is relatively more accurate than GPS (which uses a single band and compensation for error due to signal deterioration by the atmosphere).

 • Global Positioning System (GPS): GPS is operated by the U.S. Space Force.
 Its first satellite was launched in 1978, and its first series of satellites became fully operational by 1993.GPS consists of 31 satellites.